South America·Bolivia·Updated May 3, 2026

 How can I avoid being scammed in La Paz?

 The best protection against scams in La Paz is preparation — knowing the specific tactics used here before you arrive.
-Key precautions: Use Easy Taxi app or radio taxis.
-Agree on a flat fare in Spanish before departure and confirm it is the total, not per person.
+Key precautions: Only use marked radio taxis or app-based rides.
+Never get into an unregistered vehicle regardless of how official it looks.
 Always confirm prices before agreeing to any service, use official or app-based transport, and slow down if anyone creates urgency or distraction — that is almost always the setup.

 Experienced a scam here?